 In my adoptive country, Britain, many trails date from Roman times.
 Paths are the traces of those who lived and forged their own ways.
-The freedom of the trail, the concept of “right of way” is something historically-owed to the British people, something we lack in America.
+The freedom of the trail, the concept of “right of way,” is something historically owed to the British people, something we lack in America.
 Essentially, if a path is deemed to be of vital use to the public, it will go on being available as such despite private ownership of the land.

-This public-spiritedness helped mitigate the abrupt carving up of land due to the 19th century Enclosure Acts, a loss of common areas lamented in the poetry of John Clare, and reimagined in the contemporary verse of Thomas A. Clark.
+This public-spiritedness helped mitigate the abrupt carving up of land due to the 19th-century Enclosure Acts, a loss of common areas lamented in the poetry of John Clare and reimagined in the contemporary verse of Thomas A. Clark.

 I am certain only Britain could produce a writer of Macfarlane’s fortitude, curiosity, and almost pathological interest in language and tradition.
 (It is, after all, the same island that carved Stephen Fry, a wonderful logophile and historian.)

-The Old Ways is part historical writing, part geological appreciation (Macfarlane goes deep into the land, so to speak, the chalk, granite and gneiss) and throughout, a journal of human settlement and movement.
+The Old Ways is part historical writing, part geological appreciation (Macfarlane goes deep into the land, so to speak, the chalk, granite, and gneiss) and, throughout, a journal of human settlement and movement.

 Listen now.
 Listen to the singing of the guga men on the bare rock of Sula Sgeir, hunched in a stone bothy on that little island far out in the North Atlantic, on an August morning nearly sixty years ago.
 If I could sing it or play it to you I would, but I cannot, so this will have to do.

-The scene: a rough hut, six feet high as its tallest, built out of blades of gneiss, its cracks plugged with rags.
+The scene: a rough hut, six feet high at its tallest, built out of blades of gneiss, its cracks plugged with rags.
 In its center a peat fire, above which hangs a storm lantern that lends light to the space.
 Rough stone benches around the edges, on which the men are sitting, wearing tweed jackets and heavy wool jumpers.
 The mutter of the fire, the wind moving outside, testing the bothy.

-Macfarlane ventures on the Icknield Way, sea roads in Scotland, a western-Spanish pilgrimage trail and an old tea route between Nepal and India.
+Macfarlane ventures on the Icknield Way, sea roads in Scotland, a Western-Spanish pilgrimage trail, and an old tea route between Nepal and India.

-Throughout The Old Ways Macfarlane crafts convincing joinery between footfall and cognition, not simply by gathering a large collection of thinkers who have attested to such:
+Throughout The Old Ways, Macfarlane crafts convincing joinery between footfall and cognition, not simply by gathering a large collection of thinkers who have attested to such:

 One indeed develops the distinct impression that walking drives Robert Macfarlane both mentally and emotionally.
-As it has with many others like Vincent Van Gogh who found his artistic soul while walking about or New York artist Maira Kalman who walks the streets of her city as a way to see and notice others.
+As it has with many others, like Vincent van Gogh, who found his artistic soul while walking about, or New York artist Maira Kalman, who walks the streets of her city as a way to see and notice others.